 Keep Your Eyes Peeled, Thousands Of Hummingbirds Are Headed Right For Massachusetts During Their Migration This Spring

-While it might still be dark and gloomy outside in Massachusetts, signs of spring are already sprouting up.
-One of the best ways to get outside and relax is to sit and watch the birds fly by.
-While Massachusetts is home to tons of birds, there’s nothing like hummingbirds in the springtime.
-Soon enough, thousands of beautiful hummingbirds with migrate north and make their way through the Bay State.
 Hummingbirds are some of the most fascinating birds in the world, with over 300 unique types.
-Only about a dozen migrate to the U.S. and Canada, but that migration is coming up quick, so you’ll want to keep your eyes peeled.
-Let’s take a look at the 2020 hummingbird migration predictions because they’re coming to Massachusetts soon, and you’ll want to know what to look out for and when to have your feeders ready.
+Only about a dozen migrate to the U.S. and Canada, but that migration is coming up quickly, so you’ll want to keep your eyes peeled.
+Let’s take a look at the predictions for the next hummingbird migration in Massachusetts because they will be here soon, and you’ll want to know what to look out for and when to have your feeders ready.

-Have you spotted any hummingbirds in the Bay State yet?
-What did they look like and where did you spot them?
+Have you been wondering when will hummingbirds arrive in Massachusetts?
+Have they visited your yard in previous years?
 We’d love to hear about your experiences in the comments, and don’t forget to then go share photos from your Massachusetts bird sightings with us in our Massachusetts Nature Lovers group on Facebook, or by tagging us at #onlyinmassachusetts on Instagram for a chance to be featured!